Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Uncertainty estimation: tolerances

 {\bf DT is sensitive to clustering of data.} It depends on what counts as an independent experiment.
 Usually, one constructs the DT it from the $\chi^2$'s of the published data sets.
 It could be equally constructed from some other clusters of data, e.g., by combining (clustering) the published data sets into ``supersets'' or dividing them into ``subsets''.

 Figure~\ref{figs:alps-clustering} shows the same default GT and DT uncertainties for the 49 data sets as in Fig.~\ref{fig:alps-vs-CredLev}.
 In addition, we recomputed the DT 10000 times, every time randomly combining the 49 data sets into 24 clusters in the left subfigure and into 3 clusters in the right one.
-For every CL value, we thus quantify the uncertainty on the DT uncertainty, communicated in the figure by filled blue bands containing 6800 instances of the reclustered DT intervals, as well as the dotted blue bands indicating the most extreme instances among the 10000 reclustered DT intervals.
+For every CL value, we thus quantify the uncertainty on the DT uncertainty, communicated in the figure by the filled blue bands containing 6800 instances of the re-clustered DT intervals, as well as the dotted blue bands (envelopes) indicating the most extreme instances among the 10000 re-clustered DT intervals.
 From Fig.~\ref{figs:alps-clustering}, it is clear that the average length and uncertainty of the DT interval depend on reclustering.
-Fewer clusters bring the DT uncertainty closer to the GT uncertainty, corresponding in this example to a single global data cluster.
+Fewer clusters result in a DT uncertainty closer to the GT uncertainty, corresponding in this example to a single global data cluster.
 Conversely, finer clustering reduces the DT uncertainty interval.

 Furthermore, we expect that clustering a pair of inconsistent experiments increases the DT interval.
 Conversely, splitting an inconsistent experiment into two or more clusters may reduce the DT interval.
 The reason is that the DT measures the change in the $\chi^2_E$ compared to its value at the best fit.
 When an experiment $E$ is in a disagreement, the change in its $\chi^2_E$ is steep and often nonlinear.
 When inconsistent experiments are combined, their combined change may be much slower than for each one individually, resulting in a larger DT error.
 On the other hand, an internal inconsistency of a data set may be obviated by dividing this data set into incompatible parts, which may reduce the DT error.